cannonkeys/ck-docs/docs/troubleshooting.md

 #### Solution: Download and flash the relevant firmware.
 [Link.](https://www.dropbox.com/sh/sxv7h36hbq2qkmu/AABp7AveLqB1CQwK7rWSTewYa?dl=0)

- ~~Some CannonKeys PCBs, among others, have lighting issues due to a bug in QMK.
-Please download firmware from the above [link](https://www.dropbox.com/sh/sxv7h36hbq2qkmu/AABp7AveLqB1CQwK7rWSTewYa?dl=0), flash it, and load up VIA.
-Your issues should now hopefully be solved.~~

 ***This bug has been fixed, and applied to the current QMK Master.
 You can now compile firmware on the latest QMK build and your problem should be fixed.***